You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

-3. Gastrointestinal side effects: Taking Lipitor and Tums together may increase the risk of gastrointestinal side effects, such as nausea, vomiting, and diarrhea.
+* Increased risk of gastrointestinal side effects: Taking Tums with Lipitor may increase the risk of gastrointestinal side effects, such as nausea, vomiting, and diarrhea, due to the antacid properties of Tums.

 How Often Can You Take Lipitor and Tums Together?

-2. Take Tums as needed: Take Tums as needed to alleviate heartburn symptoms, but avoid taking it too frequently, as this may lead to rebound acid reflux.
+* Take Tums as needed: Take Tums only as needed to relieve heartburn symptoms, and avoid taking it too frequently.
+Overuse of Tums can lead to an imbalance of calcium levels in the body.

 Conclusion